UPB-Graphics/gfx-framework/README.md

     1. Use your package manager to install `cmake`
     2. Check the version using `cmake --version`
     3. Depending on the version:
-        -   If it's the minimum required (see above), you're all set
+        -   if it's the minimum required (see above), you're all set
-        -   Otherwise, run `./tools/install-cmake.sh && . ~/.profile` in a terminal
+        -   otherwise, run `./tools/install-cmake.sh && . ~/.profile` in a terminal

 -   macOS:
     1.  `brew install cmake`

-After installation, check that `cmake` is in your `PATH` environment variable (it should happen automatically); for this, run `cmake --version` (again).
+After installation, run `cmake --version` (again) to check that it's in your `PATH` environment variable.
+This should happen automatically, but if it didn't, just add it manually.
 Instructions on how to add an executable to your `PATH` differ across operating systems and are ***not*** covered here.

 ### Install the third-party libraries